kris2475/AI-Informed-Underfloor-Heating-Control-with-ESP32/README.md

 ## **0. Confidence Summary: Proof of Proactive Legitimacy**

-This model is a **legitimate, solid, and preemptive** solution, engineered specifically to overcome the limitations of reactive control systems.
+This model is a **solid and preemptive** solution, engineered specifically to overcome the limitations of reactive control systems.

 ### Proactive System Confirmation